tshradheya/file-downloader/README.md

 ## Installation

-- Run `npm install -g .` on the parent level of this project
+- Run `npm install -g .` on the root level of this project